lakruzz/lakruzz.com/en/_posts/2018-03-03-docker-jekyll.md

 ## 2. Create a "default" Docker Machine

-Since your Mac isn't running Linux natively and your Docker container depends on it, You must have a _docker-machine_ available.
+Since your Mac isn't running Linux natively and your Docker container depends on it, you must have a _docker-machine_ available.
 This is simply how Docker works on non-linux OS, including MacOS and Windows.
-I'll use the name "default" in my example, but if you want to call it something else, go ahead, just replace my instances of `default` with you own name in the following instructions.
+I'll use the name "default" in my example, but if you want to call it something else, go ahead, just replace my instances of "default" with you own name in the following instructions.

 I you already have a "default" docker machine running then you can move directly onto the next step.
 If not this is what you need to do:

 ```shell
 docker-machine create --driver virtualbox default
 ```
-OK that was easy - "default" docker-machine created - now you need to start it.
+OK that was easy - "default" docker-machine created!
+Now you need to start it.

 If you just created it, then it will be running.
 To be sure you can run `docker-machine ls`.
 If your "default" machine isn't running, you need to start it again.